Can I Get a New Construction Loan with Bad Credit? Your Options

 [Chart: stat-row]

-Understanding Why Construction Loans Have Strict Credit Requirements
+How Can You Understande Why Construction Loans Have Strict Credit Requirements?

 Construction loans carry unique risks that make lenders more cautious than with traditional mortgages.
 Understanding these risks helps you position your application more effectively.